 2. How do I engage teens in activities?

-Encourage them to do things that interest them, give them an opportunity, offer support and encouragement, and make sure these activities are enjoyable to hold their interest.
+Make a list of age-appropriate and fun things to do with teens, and encourage them to pursue their interests.
+Provide ample opportunities for exploration, offer support and encouragement, and make sure these activities are enjoyable to hold their interest.

 3. How much activity does a teenager need?